Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 The clinical picture of recurrent pancreatitis varies depending on the stage of the disease.
 During the period of exacerbation, the patient is diagnosed with dyspeptic and pain syndrome, signs of endocrine and exocrine insufficiency.

-• Soreness in the epigastrium, left hypochondrium, Chauffard zone, surrounding.
-The specific localization and nature of sensations may vary depending on the severity of the pathological process and the individual characteristics of the patient.
+• Pain in the epigastrium, left hypochondrium, Shoffard area, surrounding area.
+The specific location and nature of the sensations may vary depending on the severity of the pathological process and the individual characteristics of the patient.

 • Dyspepsia, manifested in the form of belching, heartburn, flatulence, diarrhea or constipation.
-These phenomena are due to insufficient intake of pancreatic juice into the duodenum and a violation of the digestive process.
+These phenomena are caused by insufficient flow of pancreatic juice into the duodenum and disruption of the digestive process.

 • Signs of hyperglycemia or hypoglycemia.
-In the first case, there is thirst, increased diuresis, weight loss, dry skin and mucous membranes, in the second - weakness, dizziness, sweating, pallor.
+In the first case, thirst, increased diuresis, loss of body weight, dry skin and mucous membranes are noted, in the second - weakness, dizziness, sweating, and pallor.

 Forecast

-The prognosis for life is favorable if the patient strictly adheres to the diet and regularly undergoes supportive treatment.
-At the same time, the number of exacerbations can be reduced by 80% relative to people who ignore the above requirements.
+The prognosis for life is favorable if the patient strictly adheres to the diet and regularly undergoes courses of maintenance treatment.
+In this case, the number of exacerbations can be reduced by 80% relative to people who ignore the above requirements.

-While maintaining the etiological factor, the life of the patient is significantly reduced.
-Alcohol dependent patients who are unable to give up alcohol often die within 2-3 years after the first signs of the disease are detected.
+If the etiological factor is preserved, the patient's life expectancy is significantly reduced.
+Alcohol-dependent patients who are unable to give up alcohol often die within 2-3 years after the first signs of the disease are detected.

 In general, chronic pancreatitis allows you to live a fairly long life.
 Its average duration in patients who comply with the regimen is more than 20 years.
 Therefore, when the first symptoms of pancreatic damage appear, it is recommended to seek medical help.